 If you have concerns about banking, here are a few tips to help make banking work for you:

-- Rest easy knowing your money is protected: Banks that are members of the Canada Deposit Insurance Corp.
-(CDIC) protect your deposits, so your money is safe even if something happens to the bank
+• Rest easy knowing your money is protected.
+Deposits made with regulated banks and credit unions in Canada are protected, so your money is safe even if something happens to the financial institution.

 Before you open an account